openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * Last device contact: Date and time of the last contact the pod made with the RileyLink.
    * Refresh button to `manually refresh RileyLink Bluetooth communication <../Configuration/OmnipodEros.html#manually-re-establish-rileylink-bluetooth-communication>`_ with the phone.

-RileyLink and active pod History
+RileyLink and active pod history
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This screen provides information in reverse chronological order for each state or action that either the RileyLink or currently connected pod has taken.
 The entire history is only available for the currently active pod, after a pod change this history will be erased and only events from the newly activated pod will be recorded and shown.